UCLA-IRL/ndn-python-repo/README.md

 - [x] Delete command
 - [x] Delete check command
 - [ ] Add command validator for `handles`
-- [ ] Currently we have issues with register prefix.
-We want to fix this as soon as possible.
 - [ ] Finalize database implementation for Google Cloud DataStore.
 (MongoDB is not very convenient to configure)
 - [ ] Now we have HTTP get Data endpoint.
 We might want to add a TCP get Data.
 This introduces design questions, e.g. Do we use port 7376 for Data fetching, or we use a different port?
 - [ ] Configure a PyNDN-Repo Docker for easier deployment